gregarmer/s3pgbackups/README.md

 - [ ] Support for other RDBMS's
 - [ ] Support for other targets, besides Amazon S3
+- [ ] If we do the above, we should probably rename the project ?
 - [ ] Using S3 behind a proxy